 The weekly SILO Seminar Series is made possible through the generous support of American Family Insurance, the KLA Corporation, John Deere, and the 3M Company and its Advanced Technology Group.

-For Fall 2021, we will be holding hybrid seminars, with both in-person and virtual (Zoom) participation.
+We will be holding hybrid seminars, with both in-person and virtual (Zoom) participation.
 Pizza will be served for the in-person attendees.

 The number of in-person attendees will be limited to 20 people (we will possibly increase this number later in the semester).
 If you are interested in attending in-person in the Orchard View room in the WID, then please sign-up with the link sent via email.
 We will randomly select 20 people for in-person attendance.
 All others may participate via Zoom (Zoom link will be sent out Wednesday morning).
 The 20 people selected for in-person attendance will be notified around 10pm on Tuesday (so sign up before then!)